pojozhang/aloha/README.md

 # Aloha
 #### Aloha provides some generic and extensible interfaces of message bus written in Java.
 You can simply extend them to implement your own message bus.

-Of course, like any other library, we have some built-in message buses included in the extension module, such as aloha-spring module.
+Of course, like any other libraries, some built-in message buses are included in the extension package which are listed below.

 # Aloha Spring
-An aloha extension module to provide easy integration with **spring boot**.
-For new we provide two kinds of message buses listed below.
+An aloha extension package provides easy integration with **spring boot**.
+For now we provide two kinds of message buses listed below.
 ## 1. LocalSpringMessageBus
 LocalSpringMessageBus is just a wrapper of Spring's ApplicationEventPublisher.
 You can easily post a Spring event through the interface.
 ### Usage